mp5ka5/MS_Word2007_Password_Recovery_FPGA/README.md

 # MS Word 2007 Password Recovery Acceleration On Intel Cyclone V SoC FPGA
 This design accelerates password recovery process using Intel Cyclone V SoC FPGA.
 The ARM processor extracts docx info and completes all initializtions.
 When the recovery process starts, the host sends generated password sets to FPGA via H2F bridge and handshakes status with FPGA via LW bridge.
 The FPGA implements the full verification process of Word 2007, a high computing intensive flow composed of SHA1 and AES-128.
 In order to achieve the max performance the pipelined SHA1 runs at >3x frequency over system clock 50MHz and two large buffers are designed to pipe-in and pipe-out data.
 When FPGA finds out the possible password, the host will verify again to confirm the result.

 The overall performance is 6,400 passwords/sec, able to complete 6-digit password searching in less than 4 minutes.
 The performance per core of i7 is quite low showing the verification process of MS Word is very time consuming.
 Some methods like using Intel icc compiler or applying SSE/AVX technology can give some improvement.
-Commercial tools can do 553 pwds/sec on Intel Xeon E5-2603(4 cores \@1.8GHz) or 940 pwds/sec on Intel i3-2100(2 cores \@3.1GHz) with highly optimized code.
+Commercial tools provide 553 pwds/sec on Intel Xeon E5-2603(4 cores \@1.8GHz) or 940 pwds/sec on Intel i3-2100(2 cores \@3.1GHz) with highly optimized code.

 This program recovers only digit passwords up to 6 characters.
 The test file "test_978999.docx" is protected with password "978999".
-Apparently this design can be easily extended to a full version to accept a mixed type of characters as well as long passwords ether from user input or a wordlist file.
+Apparently this can be easily extended to a full version to accept a mixed type of characters as well as long passwords ether from user input or a wordlist file.
 <br/>
 <br/>